Iswariya-LMNAs/LATP/README.md

 - **Test Case Configurator:** A simple interface that lets users create test cases without writing any code.
 The tool will automatically generate test scripts for you.
 - **Automated Test Script Generation:** Once you define a test scenario, LENS AI Test Pilot automatically creates the necessary test scripts, saving time and reducing errors.
 - **Centralized Test Management:** Store all your test data in one place, making it easy to manage and update tests for your application.
-- **Efficient Test Data Handling:** LENS AI Test Pilot uses TypeScript to store and organize test values, making it easier to scale and maintain as your project grows.

 ---

 # Lens AI Test Pilot - Setup and Testing Guide

 This document provides step-by-step instructions to set up and test the **Lens AI Test Pilot** repository.
 Follow these steps carefully to ensure a smooth configuration and execution of test cases.

----

 ## Setup Instructions